kozmaadrian/mhast-demo/tools/forms/libs/form-ui/doc/readme.md

 ### How the sidebar is built (model-driven, ordered, drag to reorder)

-- Navigation traverses the read‑only FormModel tree using `features/navigation/builders/model-to-flat.js` to produce a flat list, then `builders/nested-list.js` renders the nested UL/LI tree.
+- Navigation traverses the read‑only FormUiModel tree using `features/navigation/builders/model-to-flat.js` to produce a flat list, then `builders/nested-list.js` renders the nested UL/LI tree.
 - If an object level contains primitives, a single group item is emitted for that level; otherwise a section title is emitted and children are recursed.
 - Arrays of objects emit one group item for the array and, when active, one item per existing array entry.
 An Add control is shown when `activatable` is present.
 - Indentation is controlled by `data-level` and the CSS custom property `--nav-level` on `.form-ui-nav-item-content`.